jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * May conflict with mods that add additional paint jobs - placing this lower should resolve that
 * May conflict with mods that change Brotherhood of Steel soldiers, if they change the leveled lists of the Brotherhood of Steel in the base game

-### Power Armor to the People - Ultracite Power Armor - Brotherhood Power Armor Overhaulesp
+### Power Armor to the People - Ultracite Power Armor - Brotherhood Power Armor Overhaul.esp
 **Description:** Addresses compatibility issues between Power Armor to the People - Ultracite Power Armor and Brotherhood Power Armor Overhaul

 **Dependencies:** Ultracite Power Armor, Brotherhood Power Armor Overhaul